omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   and in the concrete template it comes back as wizardType, which can be checked against. together with optionalFiles e.g. don't generate package.ned if it's a simple NED File wizard

+TODO "New NED File" wizard milyen valtozokat definial alapbol!
+        "wizardType" (=="nedfile)
+        "newNedFileName"  -- the file name
+        "nedPackageName" -- expected NED package for that folder "nedTypeName" -- derived from the file name
+        "bannerComment" -- with copyright notice, etc

 TODO document glob patterns in verbatimFiles etc

 TODO: optionalFiles removed! now all files, if they would be empty, are NOT saved, (existing file, if exists,